BeaGolia/meditation/README.md

 ## Overview
-The Meditation Timer App is a simple and user-friendly application designed to help users meditate by setting a programmable timer.
+Meditation is a simple and user-friendly application designed to help users meditate by setting a programmable timer.
-It allows the user to start, pause, and reset a countdown timer, modify the time using a counter or manual input, and includes references to meditation with text and images.
+It allows the user to start, pause, and reset a countdown timer, modify the time using a counter or manual input, and includes references to meditation with text and quotes.
 The design is responsive and intuitive, making it easy to use across devices.

 ## Features
-- Custom Timer: Users can set the timer in minutes using + and - buttons or by typing the value manually.
+- **Customizable Timer**: Users can set their meditation timer to a specific number of minutes.
-- Start/Pause/Reset Timer: Start, pause, and reset the timer at any moment.
+- **Pause/Resume Functionality**: The timer can be paused and resumed at any time.
-- Default Timer: Automatically sets the timer to 30 minutes on reset.
-- Error Handling: Displays an error if the user tries to start the timer without entering at least one minute.
+- **Error Handling**: If the timer is set to 0 minutes, an error message prompts the user to enter at least 1 minute.
-- Responsive Design: Works well across desktops, tablets, and mobile devices.
--  Hooks and Context API: The app uses modern React features such as hooks and context for state management.
+- **Responsive Design**: The application is fully responsive and adapts to different screen sizes.
+- **Meditation Resources**: The app displays additional resources for meditation (texts, quotes, etc.).
+- **Helmet Integration**: Used for dynamic document head management (titles, metadata).

 ## Technologies
-- React: Core library for building the UI.
+- **React**: Front-end framework for building user interfaces.
-- React Router: For page navigation.
+- **React Hooks**: Used for state management.
+- **React Router**: Enables navigation between pages.
-- Axios: For making API requests.
+- **SCSS**: For styling components more efficiently.
+- **React Context API**: To manage the timer's global state.
+- **Axios**: For handling HTTP requests (if needed in the future for resources).
-- React Hooks: For managing the state and side effects.
+- **react-helmet**: For managing the document head and page titles.
-- Context API: To handle global state across components.
-- CSS: For responsive styling.

 ## Installation
 Follow these steps to set up and run the project on your local machine.